Urbex Armenia

 Exploring an abandoned Soviet culture house

 This abandoned Soviet Culture House in Armenia, with its crumbling facade, ghostly interiors and magnificent frescoes serves as a poignant reminder of a chapter in history that has shaped the collective memory of our nation.
+Today, this site is featured as a key destination in my urban explorer tours in Armenia.

 A stunning culture house in Armenia